koustavx08/web3-todo-dapp/README.md

    - Create a new file and paste the contract from `contracts/TodoList.sol`
    - Install OpenZeppelin contracts: `@openzeppelin/contracts`
    - Compile with Solidity 0.8.19+
-   - Deploy to Ethereum Sepolia testnet using MetaMask
+   - Deploy to Avalanche Fuji testnet using MetaMask

 2. **Option 2: Using Hardhat**
    ```bash